drewsonne/package-management/README.md

 # Installation

 ## Homebrew
-Mac OS X users can install pyenv-virtualenv with the Homebrew package manager.
-This will give you access to the pyenv-virtualenv command.
+Mac OS X users can install pip2s3 with the Homebrew package manager.
+This will give you access to the pip2s3 command.

+     $ brew tap drewsonne/devops
+     $ brew install pip2s3